JChakravorthy/kinesis-analytics-data-generator/README.md

 ```

 I connected this data to a Kinesis Firehose stream, set the throughput to 100 records per second and set an S3 bucket to store the
-stream  as a back-up.
-I then checked that the data was coming through to the stream.
+stream  output as a back-up ( you can send the output to AWS ElasticSearch, Splunk or Redshift too).
+I then checked that the data
+was coming through to the stream.
 After this you need to set up your KA streaming job.
-You give the stream a  name, and a source (this is the Firehose stream you have already set up and is receiving your dummy sensor data).
+You give the stream a  name, and a source
+(this is the Firehose stream you have already set up and is receiving your dummy sensor data).
+After that you choose the Reatime
-After that you choose the Reatime Analytic TAB and ensure that source data is streaming into KA.
-If it is you then move on to defining
+Analytic TAB and ensure that source data is streaming into KA.
+If it is, you then move on to defining
 some KA SQL to run against your data input.
 My SQL was really simple, just a sliding windowing function that displays the average
 temperature per sensorID over the preceding moving 10 second window.